 "We're really using some pretty thin science to prove we hate coffee," a recent Australian study claims to show a link between heavy coffee consumption, stress -- and auditory hallucinations.

 The volunteers listened to white noise played through a computer's headphones for three minutes.
 Every time they heard even a snippet of Bing Crosby's White Christmas, they were told to press a hand tally counter.
-(They weren't aware of the real point of the study -- they were told it was about auditory perception.)
+(They weren't aware of the real point of the study -- they were told it was about auditory perception.)Let's just stop there for a minute.

 The song was never played.